Designing a

 on the signal level that our transistor needs to work at.
 This could be up to

-thirty milliamps (30mA) driving an 80-120 ohm loudspeaker in an intercom for
+thirty milliamps (30mA) driving a 65 ohm loudspeaker in an intercom for

 example.
 At the opposite extreme transistors used in low level pre-amp stages, may require only 100

 micro-amps collector current.
-In fact, 100uA – 30mA is the approximate minimum
+In fact, 100uA – 30mA is the approximate usable

-max Ic, more than 30mA makes it overheat, causing burns, and at less than 100uA
+max Ic, @ full saturation, for our purposes, more than 30mA makes it overheat, causing burns, and at less than 100uA

 the gain drops below a useful level: In such circumstances we’d need to select